 Changeover day not right for you?

-Out of peak season we can be flexible on the changeover day and on shorter stays so please enquire.
+We can be flexible on the changeover day (Thurs/Fri/ or Sat for 2nd week possible) and on shorter 5 night stays so please enquire.

 Pensile House is a 6 bedroom 3 bathroom listed Georgian house on the edge of the very interesting South Cotswolds town of Nailsworth, while also giving access to wonderful countryside right from the house.
-The house was refurbished over 3 years from 2012, and now provides very luxurious and spacious accommodation for 11 guests (with the scope for an extra 2 if needed).
+The house was refurbished over 3 years from 2012, and now provides very luxurious and spacious accommodation for 12 guests.
 Inside the house, the main living space has been transformed into a huge open-plan area, with limestone floors, wood panelling, modern grey, cream and darker tones, and exciting spaces throughout.
 Sunlight floods the property through a huge kitchen roof-light and French doors, and into huge bay windows in both the dining and sitting rooms, allowing great views from this sunny south side across this sheltered and wooded valley.

 You can enjoy formal dining round the extendable oak dining table while enjoying the original parquet floor and dramatic dark picture wall, breakfast relaxing by the French doors or on the terrace just outside, or coffee and drinks on bar stools round the central island – all in touch with the green and natural light from the outside.
 The main stairs rise from the hall up two floors to the top of the house, while the 6th bedroom has its own stairs at the far end of the house.